 Take recent moves by two of the world’s largest bunkering companies: Peninsula Petroleum and Monjasa.

 Just this month, Peninsula Petroleum added to its Panama fleet by moving the Gibunker 100 tanker to Panama from Gibraltar.
 After sailing through the locks at the beginning of the week of April 25, the tanker had already performed a ship-to-ship bunkering operation April 29 on the Pacific side.

 In March, Monjasa announced the move of its MT Monjasa Supplier tanker to Panama from Dubai.
 The tanker can operate in rough seas, the company noted, adding that it would be performing bunkering in the outer anchorage area of Panama on the Atlantic side.
 This week, though, the tanker could be seen performing bunkering operations on the Pacific side.

 In April, Monjasa reported its 2020 business dealing in its annual report and noted a 9% increase in total volumes with Panama as its top supply area.

 This year, the world may get a better picture of how bunkers and VLSFO will be a part of the market, or maybe even newer fuels, such as ammonia, hydrogen or LNG.
 But one thing is for certain: The Panama Canal will continue to be a key highway for the world and goods/materials that need to be moved, and the companies there will be ready to serve.

-Join an online roundtable discussion on the Panama bunker market on May 18, 2021.
-Hear from experts at the Panama Canal Authority, Peninsula Petroleum, Monjasa, BLUE Insight, and Vopak as they discuss bunker fuel demand and price recovery through Q1 2021 and what can be expected in the near-term.
-Register today!
+Listen to a roundtable discussion on the Panama bunker market recorded on May 18, 2021.
+Hear from experts at Peninsula Petroleum, BLUE Insight, and Vopak as they discuss bunker fuel demand and price recovery through Q1 2021 and what can be expected in the near-term.
+Watch it now!